ebardelli/website/content/posts/2026-02-enrollment-projections.md

 Multiple years of data are preferable, with five years being the recommended minimum to calculate more stable survival rates and new student generation rates.

 Below, I show a sample query that processes CALPADS data to create a clean enrollment table.
-This query assumes a folder named `CALPADS` stores the raw CALPADS data, and that all reports are available as separate CSV files.
+This query assumes a folder named `CALPADS` stores the raw CALPADS data, and that all reports are available as separate CSV files with this naming convention: `Enrollment_1_2_[YY]_[YY].csv`.

 ```sql {title="Processing Enrollment Data"}
 create or replace temp table enrollment as